NIU-Data-Science/CNN-exercise/README.md

 (C) 2019 Mark M. Bailey

 ## About
-This repository contains example code ad supporting documents for the Convolutional Neural Network exercise.
+This repository contains example code and supporting documents for the Convolutional Neural Network exercise.